Does drinking alcohol interfere with the effects of antidepressant medications?

 While SSRIs aren’t considered addictive, it is possible to develop a physical dependence.
 This means that if you suddenly stop taking an antidepressant or you miss a dose, you may have withdrawal symptoms.
 Some of the withdrawal symptoms of SSRIs may include headache, confusion, irritability, lethargy or flu-like symptoms.

 As was touched on above, SSRIs work by increasing available serotonin in the brain.

 While there are potential side effects, SSRIs are generally safe for most people, as long as instructions are followed and dosages are adhered to.

 It is important to speak with your doctor about any other medicines you take, or vitamins or supplements, particularly because of the risk of serotonin syndrome which can occur when too much serotonin accumulates in your body.

-Also, alcohol can make the underlying symptoms of depression or anxiety worse, so it could seem like your medicine isn’t working when in reality alcohol is making it more difficult to treat your depression or anxiety.
+Also, alcohol abuse can make the underlying symptoms of depression or anxiety worse, so it could seem like your medicine isn’t working when in reality alcohol is making it more difficult to treat your depression or anxiety.

 Always speak to your doctor about alcohol and SSRIs, and be open with them about what other substances you regularly use before taking antidepressants or other medicines.

 Alcohol detox isn’t easy and not everyone can do it on their own.
 That is why alcohol detox and alcohol withdrawal treatment is administered by medical professionals.

 Alcoholism takes many forms, and the stereotype doesn’t always hold true.
 So when do a few drinks with friends become a full-blown alcohol addiction?
 How do you know if you are an alcoholic?